Client Engagement Process

 A properly planned estate can also be a part of your overall strategy.
 Simply having a will may not be enough.
 You may need to coordinate your will with trusts for your children, life insurance and estate tax planning.
 Estate planning can help preserve and direct the distribution of your assets after your death.

-A diversified financial planning strategy will not eliminate risk or guarantee success.
-But it does offer an approach to help protect your assets, reduce risk and potentially grow assets over time.
+A diversified financial planning strategy will not eliminate risk, protect against a loss or guarantee success.
+But it does offer an approach to help reduce the volatility in your portfolio, thereby helping to reduce risk and potentially grow assets over time.
 Talk with a qualified professional about how to put an effective financial planning strategy in place.

 You've heard the old investment adage, "Don't put all your eggs in one basket."
 It's good advice.
 A diversified portfolio should be at the core of any well-planned investment strategy.
 While a worthy goal at any age, it's especially desirable as your net worth grows over the years.
-The basic purpose of diversification is to reduce risk and volatility.
+The basic purpose of diversification is to reduce volatility, thereby helping to reduce risk.
 It's primarily a defensive type of investment policy.
 Depending on your investment goals and tolerance for risk, your strategy may emphasize one type of investment over another.
 But overall, your investment plan should be diversified.
 That's because no single type of investment performs best under all economic conditions.
 A diversified program is capable of weathering varying economic cycles and improving the trade-off between risk and return.
-Of course, diversification cannot entirely eliminate the risk of investment losses.
-Diversification offers returns which are not directly related over time and is intended for the structure of a whole portfolio to help reduce the risk inherent in a particular security.
+Diversification may help your portfolio performance which is not directly related over time and is intended for the structure of a whole portfolio to help reduce the volatility inherent in a particular security.

 The Planning Process: Retirement Planning